Christmas Time in New York

 We arrived in New York early evening.
 I remember the feeling when I walked outside for the first time.
 I couldn't stop staring up at the sky.
 The buildings were so tall.
 Disappearing into the night sky above me.
 I think I walked around like that for a while until I became accustomed to being surrounded by giant skyscrapers.

 The Rockefeller Center is also home to one of New York's famous landmarks during the festive season; the Christmas Tree.
-This year the tree will officially be switched on on November 30th and will remain lit until January 7th.
+This year the tree will officially be switched on December 4th and will remain lit until January 7th.
 There is an ice rink below the tree to if you want to get your skates on and take in the cheerful atmosphere.

-After a few laps on the rink I would highly recommend a trip to Bryant Park.
-Here you will find some a fabulous Christmas Market where you can buy some beautiful hand crafted christmas decorations, the usual sweets and treats, and some delicious mulled wine, or even mulled cider.
-Perfect for warming you up whilst wandering round the market.
+After a few laps on the rink, I would highly recommend a trip to Bryant Park.
+Here you will find some a fabulous Christmas Market where you can buy some beautiful handcrafted Christmas decorations, the usual sweets, and treats, and some delicious mulled wine, or even mulled cider.
+Perfect for warming you up whilst wandering around the market.

 At midnight, once again the long wait was well worth it.
 The anticipation turns to excitement and the streets are filled with cheers, as everyone celebrates the New Year together.